Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Handling query clauses

-W.l.o.g., this claim can be generalised to the cases when $C$ or $D$ is negative. \end{proof}

 The following are separation rules, customised for separating decomposable and indecomposable query clauses.
-Recall that a clause is \emph{decomposable} is it can be partitioned into two variable-disjoint subclauses, otherwise the clause is \emph{indecomposable}.
+Recall that a clause is \emph{decomposable} if it can be partitioned into two variable-disjoint subclauses, otherwise, the clause is \emph{indecomposable}.